A knife is an implement for cutting, chopping, scraping, spreading and smoothing. It is used both in the kitchen and at the table.

 - The only person who should close a pocket knife is the person who opened it;

-- A knife is never truly yours until it has bitten you and tasted your blood.
+A knife is never truly yours, some say, until it has bitten you and tasted your blood.

 Parker Bowles, Tom.
 How to keep your edge: Twenty-five years in the making… The Stradivarius of kitchen knives.
 London: Daily Mail.
 18 September 2010.